WuerthPhoenix/tornado/doc/how-to/92-HowTo-String-Interpolation.md

 }
 ```

-In addition, we want our rule to trigger an icinga2 action with a passive check result that:
+In addition, we want our rule to trigger an Icinga 2 action with a passive check result that:
 * Applies to the *my_dummy* service of the host in **${event.payload.hostname}**
 * Sets the **exit_status** to *critical* (=2)
 * Adds a human readable **plugin_output**
-* Adds a machine readable **performance_data** with two simple static thresholds:
+* Adds a machine readable **performance_data** field with two simple static thresholds:
-    * **result1** perfdata: it contains immaginary millisecond duration, with 300ms _warn_ and 500ms _crit_ threshold
+    * **result1** perfdata: contains imaginary millisecond duration, with 300ms _warn_ and 500ms _crit_ threshold
-    * **result2** perfdata: it contains immaginary percentage, with 80% _warn_ and 95% _crit_
+    * **result2** perfdata: contains imaginary percentages, with 80% _warn_ and 95% _crit_

-Here's our final rule including the desired action:
+Now let's add these desired actions to the rule above to create this final version:
 ```json
 {
   "description": "Set the critical status for my_dummy checks in Icinga2",